univention/ucsschool-id-connector/docs/file_locations.rst

 ==============

 This section lists relevant directories and files.
 Configuration file *must not* be edited by hand.
-All configuration is done either trough the *app settings* in the UCS app center or through the *UCS\@school ID Connector HTTP API*.
+All configuration is done either through the *app settings* in the UCS app center or through the *UCS\@school ID Connector HTTP API*.

 Nothing needs to be backed up and restored before and after an app update,